nucypher/nucypher/docs/source/staking/overview.rst

 The Worker is the bonded delegate of a Staker and an active network node, performing work on behalf of a Staker.
-Workers must remain online to provide uninterrupted services on-demand, signalling their availability with commitment transactions every period (24 hours).
+Workers must remain online to provide uninterrupted services on-demand, signalling their availability with commitment transactions every period (7 days) each transaction costing ~200k gas.

 Staker and Worker Delegation